 So, what does this mean on a practical level?
 This means that all Aiven services can be used in a HIPAA compliant manner in health care use cases and applications.

-For those of you looking for Aiven services under HIPAA requirements, contact sales for a Business Associate Agreement (BAA).
+For those of you looking for Aiven services under HIPAA requirements, contact us for a Business Associate Agreement (BAA).

 Our current list of HIPAA-compliant services includes the following: